VenomRevenge/Click-Bait-Haven/README.md

 ### 5. Staff
 - All moderator permissions.
+- Edit other users' profiles
 - Permanently ban users.
+- Edit and delete other users' comments
 - Access the Django admin site.

 ### 6. Superuser
 - All staff permissions.
 - Full CRUD on all users, articles, and comments.
-- Access soft-deleted articles for reinstatement or permanent deletion.
+- Access soft-deleted articles page for reinstatement or permanent deletion.

 ---